-Of the clients who started treatment with detoxification services, 14.4% engaged in treatment (had one service within 14 days of discharge from detoxification services and two additional services within 30 days of the first post-discharge service (refer to Figure 3, page 11).
-This rate of engagement was up from the prior four quarters (Figure 23).
-The EC and TU regions jumped to more than one standard deviation above the state average, both at 24%.
-The OK region was more than one standard deviation below the state average at 5%.
+Of the clients who started treatment with detoxification services, 18% engaged in treatment (had one service within 14 days of discharge from detoxification services and two additional services within 30 days of the first post-discharge service (refer to Figure 3, page 11).
+This rate of engagement remained consistent from the previous quarter and is the highest rate in the two years studied (Figure 23).
+All of the eight regions fell within one standard deviation of the state average.